 Be sure to include engine oil, coolant, power steering fluid and windshield washer fluid.
 You should also check the brake fluid and transmission fluid at least twice a year — preferably every six months.

 You could wait until it’s time for an oil change to have your fluid levels checked.
 However, low fluid levels could indicate significant issues with your vehicle.
 Plus, you will likely spend more money later on repairs if the issues are left undetected.

 Low tread on your tires puts you at risk of losing control of your vehicle, particularly when you’re driving in the rain, sleet or snow.
 But there are two easy, inexpensive ways to monitor your tire tread.
 You can buy a tread depth gauge or use a penny.

 If you choose the latter, insert the penny upside down into the tread with Abraham Lincoln’s face looking outward.
-If Lincoln’s head is fully visible, you probably need new tires, but you should take the car to a tire dealer to confirm.
+If Lincoln’s head is fully visible, you probably need new tires.
+Take the car to a tire dealer to confirm.

 7. Keep your tires inflated

 Proper tire inflation contributes to vehicle safety and optimal fuel efficiency.
 If you have a newer vehicle, you will likely get an alert on the dashboard when your tire pressure is low.
 But if this feature isn’t available in your car, purchase a tire-pressure gauge to monitor your tires’ air levels.